 How a Former Troubled Teen Turned His Life Around: The James Lehman Story

-Their child, James, the one who they’d rescued from that basement apartment, never quite felt like he fit in, and the boy began to act out at home and school, where he was labeled “incorrigible.”
-His parents loved him but were overwhelmed with his behavior—and with parenting four active boys.
-Out of frustration they became progressively more heavy-handed with their punishment.
-At the age of 13 the adopted child began running away and began to live on the streets for weeks at a time.
+Their child, James, the one who they’d rescued from that basement apartment, never quite felt like he fit in.
+He began to act out at home and school.
+He was labeled “incorrigible.”
+His parents loved him but were overwhelmed with his behavior and with parenting four active boys.
+Out of frustration, they became progressively more heavy-handed with their punishment.
+At age 13, the adopted child began running away and began to live on the streets for weeks at a time.

 No matter how bad things may seem, there is always hope—whether you have an addiction or an acting-out teen who seems beyond help.